w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 ### 03. Do any of the features in your specification expose personal or personally identifiable information (PII), or information derived from either?

 There are no built-in personal data fields.
 However:
-- Books could include personalized content (e.g. student names in textbooks or purchase information in filigrees).
+- Books could include personalized content (e.g. student names in textbooks or purchase information in watermarks).
 - DRM systems may link books to user accounts.
 - Book titles alone can reveal sensitive information about readers.